 At the same time, it helps to be realistic about the tradeoff.
 Millhopper is not a dense, walk-everywhere district.
 Driving is still a normal part of daily life, and transit tends to work best as a selective tool rather than your only transportation plan.

-Why Millhopper Stays on Relocators’ Shortlists
+Why Millhopper Stays on Relocating Buyers’ Shortlists

 That does not mean it is the perfect fit for every buyer.
 But if your priority is finding a home base that feels calmer, greener, and established while still staying connected to Gainesville, Millhopper deserves a serious look.